-The revenue stream from construction works for third parties includes various works performed for third parties in the context of, among others, ESLA (Energy Services for Local Authorities) and public lighting plus ground and cable works.
+The revenue stream from construction works for third parties includes various works performed for third parties in the context of, among others, ESLA (Energy Services for Local Authorities) and public lighting as well as ground and cable works.
 The ESLA activities are offered to the affiliated public authorities (cities and municipalities) at cost in support of the local energy policy.
-In addition, the Group is responsible for the management of the public lighting of the municipalities.
+In addition, the Group is responsible for the management of the public lighting of the municipalities and for ground and cable works.